Sustainable Resource Management (Master of Science)

 - Soils and Soil Management

-By choosing your two main areas of focus, you start to build your own individual profile.
-In addition, in the second and third semesters you are obliged to take one general subject and three elective modules.
+By choosing either a few main areas of focus or by being rather broad in your education, you start to build your individual profile.
+In addition, in the second and third semesters you are obliged to take one general subject and three additional elective modules.
 You are free to choose these according to your own interests and inclinations from a broad range of subjects.

 A further component of the program is an internship of at least eight weeks in the field of resource management.
 During the internship, you will gain valuable initial experience, gain insight into the diverse employment opportunities in your area of specialization and establish contacts with potential employers.
 You can of course complete the internship in Germany or abroad and even divide it into several sections (with a minimum length of four weeks per internship section).
 In order to receive your 12 credits, you will have to write a report on your internship.